General Application Guidelines

 Other than for the Venetian Independent Study programs, there are neither application forms nor deadlines for sending applications.
 Decisions are made throughout the year.

-- A brief budget and a simple time-line or date-span for activities
+- A time-line or date-span for the undertaking